Companies must provide employee benefits in El Salvador that are enumerated in the country’s labor law.

 All companies must pay a number of defined employee benefits in El Salvador but are free to offer perks that are beyond those which the government mandates.
 These may include things such as shares in the company, extra pay, and discounts on certain products and services.

-Below are brief explanations of which employee benefits in El Salvador should be provided for each worker.
+Below are brief explanations of the employee benefits in El Salvador that should be provided to each worker.

-Payment for employee services rendered can be made weekly, bi-weekly or monthly.
-Employers must provide payroll to all employees on each payday with the remuneration for all regular and extra hours worked, as well as labor performed during both day and night shifts.
+Payment for employee services rendered can be made weekly, bi-weekly, or monthly.
+Employers must provide payroll to all employees on each payday with the remuneration for all regular and extra hours worked, as well as for labor performed during both day and night shifts.

 In addition to salary paid for work performed, employee benefits in El Salvador include payment for legally defined vacations and holidays.